Addressing noise disturbances

 - major works, public transport and large events.

 Exhaust fans and air-conditioners can also cause intrusive noise and are not allowed to be used in residential premises if they can be heard within a neighbour's living areas between 10pm to 7am on weekdays and 10pm to 8am on weekends and public holidays.

-If you are thinking of moving into the inner city, consider doing some research and getting advice on the level of noise you should expect before you take the plunge.
+If you are thinking of moving into the inner city, consider doing some research and getting advice on the level of noise you should expect.

 Complaints about your neighbours

 Before taking formal steps to complain about noise you should attempt to contact your neighbour to discuss the problem and try to work out an appropriate solution.
 Be tactful when bringing the complaint to their notice as they might not realise there is a problem or they may be sensitive about issues such as crying babies.